teamatldocker/jira/.github/CONTRIBUTING.md

-# Contributing to blacklabelops/jira
+# Contributing to atldocker/jira

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to blacklabelops/jira These are mostly guidelines, not rules.
+The following is a set of guidelines for contributing to atldocker/jira These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## I don't want to read this whole thing I just have a question!!!

 Open an issue on the repository!

-Or

-Leave a message and ask questions on Hipchat: [blacklabelops/hipchat](http://support.blacklabelops.com)

 ## How Can I Contribute?